sahadnk72/sahadnk72.github.io/_posts/2014-09-08-bypass-email-oculus.md

 What if an attacker manages to bypass the verification system?

-He can create an account/replace existing email with target's email address( `attacker@xcompany.com` ) and can end up being a member of the developer team for xCompany.
+He can create an account/replace existing email with target's email address(`attacker@xcompany.com`) and can end up being a member of the developer team for xCompany.

 #### Description

-I've encountered it multiple times that some web-applications accepts the same secret-token or verification-code on multiple endpoints.To be more specific, when we request for a password recovery a password reset token is sent to our email address.Now the link received through email looks like this:
+I've encountered it multiple times that some web-applications accepts the same secret-token or verification-code on multiple endpoints.To be more specific, when we request for a password recovery, a password reset token is sent to our email address.Consider the link received through email looks like this:

 `https://developer.oculusvr.com/pass-reset?token=6dd53acf465aa5fbb91ba2a6c7f7`

-Then there is a chance that the same token `6dd53acf465aa5fbb91ba2a6c7f7` gets accepted for email verification too, for eg:
+Then there is a chance that the same token (`6dd53acf465aa5fbb91ba2a6c7f7`) gets accepted for email verification too, for eg:

 `https://developer.oculusvr.com/email-verify?token=6dd53acf465aa5fbb91ba2a6c7f7`